From the inner city of Sydney to the Great Barrier Reef, we have teachers, researchers and students based all over Australia.

 You’ll also find the following centres, institutes and facilities:

-Veterinary Science and Agriculture students and researchers can access an extensive network of farms and research units on Camden campus, located just two hours outside the city of Sydney.
+Veterinary Science and Agriculture students and researchers can access an extensive network of farms and research units on Camden campus.
+Camden is in the Sydney metropolis and part of the growth area in Sydney's south western suburbs.

 Farms and research facilities that make up our Camden campus include: